SilverHalf/mount-balrior/greer/mechanics.md

 This section contains a full, in-depth explanation of all mechanics in the [Greer encounter].

 Generally, there is a skill priority that titans follow, however, this skill priority is often interrupted with the Auto-attack chain [Sweep the Mold].
-The full process behind when which attack is used is not yet fully understood.
+The full logic behind how Greer selects what attacks to use is not yet fully understood.
 The general priority of skills is roughly as follows:
 1. [Blob of Blight]
 2. [Eruption of Rot]
 3. [Ripples of Rot] (only when no target is in range)